Lisa Figura

 Publikationen

-- Accepted.
-“Intergenerational Transmission of an Endangered Heritage Language: The Case of Bulgarian Judeo-Spanish” In Veronica Tomescu & Anca Sevcenco (eds.): Language Acquisition at the Syntax-Discourse and Semantic-Pragmatics Interfaces by Monolingual, Bilingual and Heritage Language Speakers.
+- Vega Vilanova, Jorge & Figura, Lisa (2025): “Intergenerational Transmission of an Endangered Heritage Language: The Case of Bulgarian Judeo-Spanish” In Veronica Tomescu & Anca Sevcenco (eds.): Language Acquisition at the Syntax-Discourse and Semantic-Pragmatics Interfaces by Monolingual, Bilingual and Heritage Language Speakers.
 Cambridge: Cambridge Scholars Publishing.

-- Accepted.
+- In Press.
 “Dative Experiencer psych verbs in Old French – the role of the preposition à”.
 In Elga Cremades Cortiella & Rolf Kailuweit & Niklas Wiskandt (eds.): Psych Predicates in Romance languages.
 Venice: Ca’Foscari University Press.

 - (2020) „Strategische Ansätze der Bundesländer zur Digitalisierung in der Hochschulbildung.“ Mit Christiane Arndt.
 Hamburg: TUHH Universitätsbibliothek. doi: 10.15480/882.2060.2